 - Results of the treatment will become apparent from around 4-6 weeks onwards.

-Method and steps involved for the injections
+Preparation and procedure for the injections

 The difference between PRP and steroids